Combinatorial formulas for Macdonald polynomials by superizations: Preliminaries on combinatorial statistics

-is independent of the specific positions of unrestricted boxes. \end{remark} We now define the combinatorial statistics queue inversion $(\quinv)$, inversion $(\inv)$ and the new statistic {\em quadruple coinversion} ($\quadcoinv$) on super fillings. \begin{definition}[Inversion and queue inversion on super fillings] For a super filling $\sigma$ of $\dg'(\lambda)$, let $\hat{\sigma}$ be the augmented super filling obtained from $\sigma$ by adjoining a box with entry $0$ to the top of each column and a box with entry $\infty$ to the bottom of each column.
+\end{example} We now define the combinatorial statistics queue inversion $(\quinv)$, inversion $(\inv)$ and the new statistic {\em quadruple coinversion} ($\quadcoinv$) on super fillings. \begin{definition}[Inversion and queue inversion on super fillings] For a super filling $\sigma$ of $\dg'(\lambda)$, let $\hat{\sigma}$ be the augmented super filling obtained from $\sigma$ by adjoining a box with entry $0$ to the top of each column and a box with entry $\infty$ to the bottom of each column.

 For any triple $(a,b,c)$ of entries in $\hat{\sigma}$, define $\CMcal{Q}(a,b,c)=1$ if exactly one of the following is true:

 Otherwise, $\CMcal{Q}(a,b,c)=0$.

 A queue inversion triple of $\sigma$ is a triple $(a,b,c)$ of entries in $\hat{\sigma}$ such that \begin{enumerate} \item $b$ and $c$ are in the same row, with $c$ to the right of $b$; \item $a$ and $b$ are in the same column, with $b$ immediately below $a$; \item $\CMcal{Q}(a,b,c)=1$, with $c\ne 0$. \end{enumerate}